-Arizona, the Grand Canyon State, known for its stunning landscape, national parks, and dry desert climate, has a lot to offer residents.
+Arizona, the Grand Canyon State, known for its stunning landscape, national parks, and desert climate, has much to offer residents.
 While Arizona has experienced much growth over the last few years, it also has the third-highest property crime rate in the country.
-As such, if you are a landlord or property manager, you want to ensure that your property is always safe and secure at all times.
+As such, if you are a landlord or property manager, you want to ensure your property is always safe and secure.

 Residents in Arizona are allowed to utilize a security camera system.
-While there are no specific federal laws that regulate how to use a residential or commercial security camera system, Arizona has consent and privacy laws that apply to video surveillance.
+At the same time, no specific federal laws regulate how to use a residential or commercial security camera system.
+However, Arizona has consent and privacy laws that apply to video surveillance.

-In 2022, Arizona residents have to keep in mind key laws and provisions when it comes to video surveillance:
+In 2024, Arizona residents have to keep in mind fundamental laws and provisions when it comes to video surveillance:

 - Rev. Stat.
 Ann. § 13-3005 In Arizona, intercepting the contents of any oral or electronic communication without one-party consent is a felony.
 This can result in jail time ranging from six months to ten years.

 - Ariz.
 Rev. Stat.
-Ann. § 13-3019(D) Surveilling (e.g., filming) an individual who is in a location where he or she has a reasonable expectation of privacy and spreading recordings that were acquired through unlawful surveillance are considered Class 5 felonies and carry a maximum sentence of 2 years.
+Ann. § 13-3019(D) Surveilling (e.g., filming) an individual who is in a location where they have a reasonable expectation of privacy and spreading recordings that were acquired through unlawful surveillance are considered Class 5 felonies and carry a maximum sentence of 2 years.

 Property owners in Arizona have the right to install security cameras as long as they are in common areas and spaces where people don’t have a reasonable expectation of privacy.
-Regardless of the location, filming or photographing someone without their agreement is illegal in Arizona.
+Filming or photographing someone without their agreement is illegal in Arizona, regardless of location.

-In Arizona, most workplace video surveillance is legal as long as employees are informed of the surveillance.
+In Arizona, most workplace video surveillance is lawful as long as the person is informed of the surveillance.
 Many businesses use security cameras for various reasons, including health, safety, and security.

 Workplace surveillance rules limit the use of cameras for legitimate business purposes.
-These laws are intended to provide direction to corporations while also preserving employees’ rights.
-Employers typically install security cameras in strategic locations across the workplace to deter misconduct and assure compliance with health, safety, and security regulations.
+These laws are intended to guide corporations while preserving employees’ rights.

 Since video surveillance impacts the privacy interests of employees, an employer must ensure that employees are on notice regarding employer monitoring.
 Other best practices include: